jina-ai/docs/chapters/remote/jinad.md

 docker pull jinaai/jina:latest-daemon
 ```

-##### Deploying AWS EC2 instance with jinad by [terraform](https://www.terraform.io/)

-We extract a module [jinad-aws](https://registry.terraform.io/modules/jina-ai/jinad-aws/jina/latest) to simplify this work.

-With this terraform module we can:

-- Custom the type and size of the root disk
-- Deploy multiple AWS EC2 instance
-- Execute extra command line
-- Install `jinad`
-- Manage `jinad` with `systemd`
-- Add other python packages as required

 ##### PyPi package

 > Note: `JinaD` is a part of the Jina and follows the same [installation instructions](https://docs.jina.ai/chapters/install/os/via-pip.html) and you only need to pick `[daemon]`